isohuntto/openbay/README.md

 =======
 We, the team that brought you https://isohunt.to and http://oldpiratebay.org are bringing you the next step in torrent evolution.
 The Pirate Bay source code.

-Torrent sites like Isohunt and The Pirate Bay gave us lessons that would be a crime to ignore.
+Torrent sites like Isohunt and The Pirate Bay taught us lessons that would be a crime to ignore.
 Individual torrent sites are easy targets.
-Pirate Bay open source code will give absolutely anyone with minimal knowledge of how internet and websites work and some server basic equipment, opportunity to create Pirate Bay copy on his own domain.
+Pirate Bay open source code will give absolutely anyone with minimal knowledge of how internet and websites work and some server basic equipment, an opportunity to create Pirate Bay copy on their own domain.

 Installation
 =======